 What if I am an enrolled student but currently on co-op, internship, or an off-campus graduate student, can I still participate?

 Yes, If you are a full-time degree seeking student currently on co-op, internship, distance learning or off-campus graduate student and would like to participate in the Experience Tech program, contact Student Billing at 487-2243 or firstname.lastname@example.org.

 What if I have a spouse/partner/dependents, can they use the Experience Tech program?

 If you are an enrolled student, the Experience Tech benefits are for just for you.
 However, your spouse/designated partner and/or dependents would have some similar benefits under the Michigan Tech Student Spouse and/or Dependent ID card program.
-You can find info on that here and click on the Student Spouse-Dependent tab.
+You can find info on that here.